alex-gutev/live_cells/README.md

 ### Writing your own cells

-Occasionally you may need to write your own `ValueCell` subclasses.
-A common situation is if you have a specific computation that you want to apply to different cells throughout your code.
+Rarely will you need to write your own `ValueCell` subclasses but should the need live cells can be extended.

 To subclass `ValueCell`, the following methods have to be implemented: